Shell plc: Nigeria

 Shell began production in Nigeria in 1958.
 In Nigeria, Shell told US diplomats that it had placed staff in all the main ministries of the government.
 Shell continues however upstream activities/extracting crude oil in the oil-rich Niger Delta as well as downstream/commercial activities in South Africa.
 In June 2013, the company announced a strategic review of its operations in Nigeria, hinting that assets could be divested.
 In August 2014, the company disclosed it was in the process of finalizing the sale of its interests in four Nigerian oil fields.
 On 29 January 2021 a Dutch court ruled that Shell was responsible for multiple oil leaks in Nigeria.

-The actions of companies like Shell has led to extreme environmental issues in the Niger Delta.
+The actions of companies including Shell have led to extreme environmental issues in the Niger Delta.
 Many pipelines in the Niger Delta owned by Shell are old and corroded.
 Shell has acknowledged its responsibility for keeping the pipelines new but has also denied responsibility for environmental causes.
 The heavy contamination of the air, ground and water with toxic pollutants by the oil industry in the Niger Delta is often used as an example of ecocide.
 This has led to mass protests from the Niger Delta inhabitants, Amnesty International, and Friends of the Earth the Netherlands against Shell.
 It has also led to action plans to boycott Shell by environmental and human rights groups.
 In January 2013, a Dutch court rejected four out of five allegations brought against the firm over oil pollution in the Niger Delta but found a subsidiary guilty of one case of pollution, ordering compensation to be paid to a Nigerian farmer.